Kalawao County, Hawaii: Transportation

-The only access to Kalawao County is by air, or by a steep mule trail that descends 1,600 feet from the rest of Molokaʻi.
+The only access to Kalawao County is by air, or by a steep mule trail that descends 1,600 feet from the rest of Molokaʻi, closed to visitors since a landslide in 2018.
 Kalaupapa Airport has scheduled air service to Molokaʻi Airport and to Honolulu Airport.

 Freight is delivered to the county once a year, usually in July, by barge.

 Politics

 Like the rest of the state, Kalawao County is a stronghold for the Democratic Party.
 It was the only county in the United States where the Republican candidate in the 2016 United States presidential election, Donald Trump, finished in third by only getting one vote; 70% of Kalawao's voters chose Democratic nominee Hillary Clinton, and 25% of Kalawao voters cast their ballots for Green Party candidate Jill Stein, making it Stein's strongest county nationwide in terms of vote percentage.
 In 2020 Joe Biden improved on Clinton's 2016 performance by over 25% as the Greens declined to zero votes, giving Biden 96% of the vote, which was his strongest performance in any county in the United States.
 This is one of four counties, along with Jim Hogg County, Texas, Brooks County, Texas, and Menominee County, Wisconsin, that have never voted Republican.

-However, many people in Kalawao County are also socially conservative, with this county being the only one in the state to vote against 2024 Hawaii Amendment 1, which repealed a state constitutional amendment that allowed Hawaii's legislature to outlaw same-sex marriage.
+Kalawao County was the only county in the state to vote against 2024 Hawaii Amendment 1, which repealed a state constitutional amendment that allowed Hawaii's legislature to outlaw same-sex marriage.